This Zuckerberg is all about K-pop, NFTs and chimaek

 Randi Zuckerberg, born in 1982, studied psychology at Harvard University and took a job at a marketing firm before joining her brother, Mark, at Facebook in 2004.

-As chief marketing officer, she played a pivotal role in making Facebook into the tech behemoth it is now.
+As director of market development, she played a pivotal role in making Facebook into the tech behemoth it is now.
 Zuckerberg has left the company to pursue her own business aspirations, some of them with a connection to Korea.

 As a non-executive director of and strategic advisor to Kosdaq-listed isMedia, she plans to create a non-fungible token (NFT) platform for K-pop content, where fans can own digital originals of star photos or videos.